iperal2021/empotrados/docs/Vending_Machine/index.md

 }
 ```

-With this *IF* sentence i can select the menu that is shown in the *LCD*, it depends of the admin variable.
+With this *IF* sentence I can select the menu that is shown in the *LCD*, it depends of the admin variable.

 ```c
 if (digitalRead(BUTTON) == LOW && isPress == false) {